irlnathan/s-assoc-docs/associations2.md

 >**Note:** It is very important that when passing a nested object in the `.update` method that I specify a _primary key_ of what I want to update.
 If I don't pass the _primary key_, the `.update` method will create a new object.

 ###Validating Two-way Associations
-Even though I've set-up a two-way association between the User and Profile as well as the Profile and User, there is nothing that will prevent a Charles Ponzi's Profile _record_ from being associated with both Charles Ponzi and Nikola Tesla.
+Even though I've set-up a two-way association between the _User_ and _Profile_ as well as the _Profile_ and _User_, there is nothing that will prevent Charles Ponzi's Profile _record_ from being associated with both Charles Ponzi and Nikola Tesla.
 Given Ponzi's past, I don't think Nikola Tesla would appreciate that.
 But as with most things there's a way to prevent that behavior.

-Because Associations are _attributes_ waterline validations apply.
+Because Associations are _attributes_ Sails validations apply.

 ###Unqiue Validation: Enforcing a one-to-one association
+**Task:** Prevent more than one _User_ record being associated with a particular _Profile_.

 In order to prevent more than one User being associated with a particular Profile, I'll make a slight configuration change in my User and Profile _models_.